 Diagnostic Assessment Programs – Colorectal

-The Colorectal DAP at our Hospital is designed to streamline the testing process for colorectal cancer screening so that patients can get a diagnosis faster.
+The Colorectal Diagnostic Assessment Program (DAP) at our Hospital is designed to streamline the testing process for colorectal cancer screening so that patients receive a diagnosis faster.
 Patients are referred to the program by their health care provider (family physician, nurse practitioner etc.) if:

 - They have a positive fecal occult blood test (FOBT) and are 50 to 74 years of age.